Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/javascript/ampli.md

 ---

-!!! note
-    This page covers Browser JavaScript and TypeScript runtimes.
-All (Itly) runtimes are deprecated.
-     If you are still using an (Itly) runtime, see the **[migration guide](#migrating-from-an-itly-runtime)** to ugrade to the newest runtime.
-Docs for the Itly version are available **[here](../../deprecated-sdks/browser.md)**.

 Amplitude Data supports tracking analytics events from Node.js apps written in JavaScript (ES6 and above) and TypeScript (2.1 and above).
 The generated tracking library is packaged as a CJS module.

 The tracking library exposes a function for every event in your team’s tracking plan.
 The function’s arguments correspond to the event’s properties and are strongly typed to allow for code completion and compile-time checks.

+!!!example "Ampli Example"
+    See example apps that use the Browser [Javascript](https://github.com/amplitude/ampli-examples/tree/main/browser/javascript/v1/react-app) and [Typescript](https://github.com/amplitude/ampli-examples/tree/main/browser/typescript/v1/react-app) runtimes.

+!!!danger "Deprecated Itly runtime"
+    This page covers Browser JavaScript and TypeScript runtimes.
+All (Itly) runtimes are deprecated.
+    If you are still using an (Itly) runtime, see the **[migration guide](#migrating-from-an-itly-runtime)** to ugrade to the newest runtime.
+Docs for the Itly version are available **[here](/data/deprecated-sdks/browser)**.

 ??? tip "Enable real-time type checking for JavaScript"
     Because JavaScript isn't a type-safe language, static type checking isn't built in like TypeScript.
 Some common IDEs allow for real-time type checks in JavaScript based on JSDoc.